 The transcendental potency necessary for developing complete psychological and spiritual fulfilment is already present within everyone.
 It must, however, be uncovered by a genuine spiritual process.
 Of all such authentic processes, India's timeless Vedas tell us that meditation on the Hare Krishna mantra is the most powerful.

-The initial result of chanting the Hare Krishna mantra is summarized by Srila Prabhupada in his commentary on the Bhagavad-gita: "We have practical experience that any person who is chanting the holy names of Krishna Krishna-Mantra-uploadin course of time feels transcendental pleasure.
+The initial result of chanting the Hare Krishna mantra is summarized by Srila Prabhupada in his commentary on the Bhagavad-gita: "We have practical experience that any person who is chanting the holy names of Krishna in course of time feels transcendental pleasure.

 In the preliminary stages of chanting, the practitioner experiences a clearing of consciousness, peace of mind, and relief from unwanted drives and habits.
 As one develops more realization by chanting, he perceives the original, spiritual existence of the self.
 According to the Bhagavad-gita, this enlightened state "is characterized by one's ability to see the self by the pure mind and to relish and rejoice in the self "